This is the craziest thing going – I don ‘t eat onions but I can/will/do eat this.

 Slice the bacon into 1 inch strips and cook in a large skillet until crispy (if not real crispy, it will not turn out).
 Drain the fat and reserve the bacon bits.

-Now slice the onions wafer thin in circles and then cut them in half (half disc shape).
+Now slice the onion wafer thin in circles and then cut them in half (half disc shape).
 Also they become too stringy if not cut in half.

 Put all the ingredients into a crock pot, turn on high and leave for a minimum 4 hours.
 Leave the fig balsamic vinegar to the very end.